fastify/fastify-bearer-auth/Readme.md

    The function must return a literal `true` if the key is accepted or a literal `false` if rejected.
 The function may also return a promise that resolves to one of these values.
-If the function returns or resolves to any other value, rejects, or throws, a HTTP status of `500` will be sent. `req` is the Fastify request object.
+If the function returns or resolves to any other value, rejects, or throws, an HTTP status of `500` will be sent. `req` is the Fastify request object.
 If `auth` is a function, `keys` will be ignored.
 If `auth` is not a function, or `undefined`, `keys` will be used.
-* `addHook`: If `false`, this plugin will not register `onRequest` hook automatically, instead it provide two decorations `fastify.verifyBearerAuth` and `fastify.verifyBearerAuthFactory` for you.
+* `addHook`: If `false`, this plugin will not register `onRequest` hook automatically, instead it provides two decorations `fastify.verifyBearerAuth` and `fastify.verifyBearerAuthFactory` for you.
 * `verifyErrorLogLevel`: An optional string specifying the log level when there is a verification error.
-   It must be a valid log level supported by fastify, otherwise an exception will be thrown when registering the plugin.
+   It must be a valid log level supported by fastify, otherwise, an exception will be thrown when registering the plugin.
 By default, this option is set to `error`.

 The default configuration object is: